-CORE COURSES
+CORE & SPECIALISATION COURSES

-> MQB7001: Research Methodology (3 Credits)
+MQB7001: Research Method (3 Credits)

-- 1. Formulate good research questions. - 2.
-Apply appropriate study designs and methodology for a selected research question. - 3.
-Produce a research proposal in a scientific manner.
+- 1. Apply appropriate study designs and methodology for a selected research question - 2.
+Apply critical thinking to solve public health problems

 The students will be introduced to the steps involved in the research process.
-Critical appraisal of scientific articles produced by other researchers will provide 'hands on' experience for students to understand the methodological issues in the conduct of the studies.
-With the above mentioned knowledge, students will be able to increase their expertise in appraising scientific articles and producing research proposal in a scientific manner
+Critical appraisal on scientific articles produced by other researchers will provide 'hands on' experience for students to understand the methodological issues in the conduct of studies.
+With the above mentioned knowledge, students will be able to increase their expertise in appraising scientific articles and producing research proposals in a scientific manner.